-- There will be approximately 10 homework assignments in total. - No late homework submissions will be accepted. - The lowest homework assignment grade will be dropped from your final grade. - All homework assignments are to be turned in electronically via Gradescope in Canvas. - Students are encouraged to collaborate with other students on homework assignments but must submit their own original work (i.e., students are not allowed to copy each other's code).
+- There will be approximately 10 homework assignments in total. - No late homework submissions will be accepted. - The lowest homework assignment grade will be dropped from your final grade. - All homework assignments are to be turned in electronically via Gradescope in Canvas. - Students are encouraged to collaborate with other students on homework assignments but must submit their own original work.
+Students are not allowed to directly copy each other's work or use generative AI to get the solutions.
+Student submissions are automatically checked for similarity.
+Students who submit copied code or use AI tools will receive an automatic failure ("F") and will be found in violation of CU Honor Code.